arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

 the application (because it has to allow connections from multiple applications).
-Instead it will choose its own values, which can lead to rounding errors in the period size calculation when used with the ALSA **rate** plugin.
+Instead it will choose its own values, which can lead to rounding errors in the period size calculation when used with the ALSA **rate** plugin (but not when using the *--resampler=* option).
 To avoid this, it is recommended to explicitly define the hardware period size and buffer size for **dmix** in your ALSA configuration.
 For example, suppose we want a period time of 50000 µs and a buffer holding 4 periods with an Intel 'PCH' card:

 ::